gardc/language-benchmarks/readme.md

-# Language Benchmarks: Matrix Multiplication 🚀
+# Very simple and useless language Benchmarks 🚀

-This project compares the performance of matrix multiplication implementations in several languages I find interesting.
+This project compares the performance of CPU intensive work in several languages I find interesting.
 It's designed to benchmark these languages using a common, computationally intensive task in a simple manner.
-The benchmark is not perfect, but it's realistically practical.
-Optimization is done as far as it's practical, which I think means right up until SIMD is involved.
+The benchmark is not perfect, but might be realistically practical.

 ## 🧮 What it does

-Each implementation:

-1. Uses only standard library and no unsafe code (Rust).
-2. Loads two 2000x2000 matrices filled with random double-precision floating-point numbers.
-3. Multiplies these matrices.
-4. Outputs the value at position [0,0] of the result matrix to prevent compiler over-optimizations.
+Each implementation finds the nth prime between 999'990 and 1'000'000.

 ## 🛠️ Languages and Tools

 - Go
+- C# AOT (.NET 9.0)
 - C# (.NET 9.0)
+- F# (.NET 9.0)
 - Rust
 - Zig
 - TypeScript (Bun)
 - Clang++ and GCC (G++) for C++
 - Swift
+- Python 3
 - Hyperfine (for benchmarking)
-- Python 3 with numpy (for matrix generation)

 ## 🚀 Getting Started